 CPAN is currently hosted by the Overseas Development Institute in London.
 ODI is an independent think tank with 50 years’ experience of influencing policy and practice in the field of international development.
 Both ODI and CPAN combine the academic discipline of a research institute, with the innovative, forward-looking approach of a think tank, and the professional advisory capacity of a consultancy.

 Andrew Shepherd is the Director of CPAN.
 Andrew has now led the production of three Chronic Poverty Reports, and recently also contributed strongly to the IFAD 2011 Rural Poverty Report.
 Previously director of the Chronic Poverty Research Centre, he has also worked on several large evaluations of anti-poverty policies and programmes.
 He has been a director of programmes at ODI and was previously a staff member of Unicef in Sudan as well as a lecturer and senior lecturer at Birmingham University.
 His major developing country experiences have been in Ghana, India, Sudan, Tanzania and Uganda.

-Stefania Perna is Project and Communication Officer for CPAN at ODI.
-She has extensively worked in project management for relevant non-governmental and international organisations with a specific focus on capacity building for governments and civil society in Sub-Saharian Africa.
+Stefania Perna is Programme and Communication Manager at CPAN.
+She has extensively worked in project management for non-governmental and international organisations with a specific focus on democracy, conflict-prevention and capacity building for governments and civil society in Sub-Saharian Africa.
 Stefania is also expert in Information Communication Technology for Development (ICT4D).